Lab Manual

-This document outlines how we work, collaborate, and grow as a team.
-It contains expectations, lab policies, and the lab’s principal investigator (PI) approach to mentorship and the PhD process.
+This is our lab manual, outlining how we work, collaborate, and grow as a team.
+It contains expectations, lab policies, and the lab’s principal investigator (PI)’s approach to mentorship and the PhD process.
 Please read it carefully before joining the lab and refer back to it regularly.

 PhD Process and Career Planning

-A PhD is not about checking boxes, completing tasks, or simply publishing papers.
-It’s about becoming a critical, creative, and independent researcher integrated into a network of collaborators.
-The real outcome of your PhD is not just the thesis or a list of publications—it’s you: a rigorously trained professional capable of identifying real-world problems, generating original ideas, proposing, testing and validating solutions, and defending your work with clarity and integrity.
-Equally important, you’ll build a professional network, grow into a leader, an effective communicator, and a collaborative team member—skills essential in any career, whether in academia, industry, policy, or entrepreneurship.
+A PhD is not simply about completing program requirements, finishing coursework, or publishing papers.
+It is about becoming a critical, creative, and independent researcher, embedded in a network of collaborators.
+The true outcome of your PhD is not just a thesis or a list of publications—it is you: a rigorously trained professional capable of identifying real-world problems, generating original ideas, designing, testing, and validating solutions, and presenting your work with clarity and integrity.
+Just as important, you will build a professional network and grow into a leader, an effective communicator, and a collaborative team member—skills that are essential in any career path, whether in academia, industry, or entrepreneurship.

-In my experience, this transformation looks different depending on the academic system.
-In Europe and some other regions, PhD students often pursue highly focused, well-defined research questions.
-Progress is assessed through clear milestones—number and quality of publications, presentations, and committee approvals—and once these are met, the path to defense is typically straightforward.
-The focus here is on depth and individual contribution.
-In the U.S. and similar systems, the PhD journey is more commonly embedded within broader, collaborative lab efforts that align with external funding and priorities, whether from federal agencies, private foundations or industry.
-Your work extends beyond a single dissertation: you’re contributing tools, software, systems, or foundational knowledge.
-You are part of a team working toward long-term goals.
-In this environment, the principal investigator often functions like a startup leader—balancing grant writing, personnel management, strategic planning for the lab, and project delivery.
-Your progress is interwoven with that of the group, and your contributions both rely on and support the work of others.
+In my experience, this transformation looks different across academic systems.
+In Europe and some other regions, PhD students typically pursue focused, well-defined research questions.
+Progress is measured through clear milestones—the number and quality of publications, presentations, and committee approvals—and once those are met, the path to defense is usually straightforward.
+There, the emphasis is on depth and individual contribution.
+In the U.S. and similar systems, the PhD journey is more often embedded within broader, collaborative lab efforts that align with external funding priorities—whether from federal agencies, private foundations, or industry.
+Your work extends beyond a single dissertation: you may contribute tools, software, systems, or models as part of a team working toward long-term goals.
+Your progress is interwoven with the group’s; your contributions both depend on and advance the work of others.
+In this setting, the principal investigator (PI) is not only your thesis advisor but also functions as a lab leader—balancing team management, strategic planning, grant writing, and project execution.

-There is no universal answer to when to graduate from your PhD.
-While you must meet formal program requirements, advisor expectations, and project obligations, the decision is ultimately strategic—and should align with your next steps.
-If you’re targeting academic jobs or postdocs, an earlier defense might help you enter the market at the right time.
-If you’re exploring other paths, staying enrolled while finalizing applications, securing a postdoctoral position, or completing publications might be beneficial.
-These decisions aren’t purely academic—they’re also personal.
-Factors like health, family, finances, or immigration status can play a significant role.
-Share these with me early.
-Understanding your trajectory allows me to plan for project continuity, lab resources, and future opportunities.
-The same applies to internships and the scientific venues you plan to attend: please communicate your interests and timelines in advance so we can coordinate lab responsibilities accordingly.
+There is no universal answer to when to graduate.
+While you must meet your program’s formal requirements, advisor expectations, and project commitments, the timing is ultimately strategic—and should align with your next career step.
+If you are pursuing academic jobs or postdocs, defending earlier may help you enter the market at the right time.
+If you’re exploring other directions, staying enrolled while finalizing applications, securing a postdoctoral position, or completing publications may be more advantageous.
+These decisions are not purely academic—they are also personal.
+Health, family, financial constraints, and immigration status can all be significant factors.
+Please share these considerations with me early.
+Understanding your trajectory helps me plan for project continuity, allocate lab resources, and support your transition.
+The same applies to internships and conference travel—communicate your interests and timelines in advance so we can coordinate responsibilities and project commitments accordingly.

 Mentorship and Meetings

 Mentorship is tailored to your stage in the program.
 Junior researchers—undergraduates and master’s students—receive more frequent guidance.
-For PhD students, the cadence of one-on-one meetings changes over time to make you more and more independent.
-In Year 1, we’ll meet weekly, covering onboarding, background skills, and any research or career questions you might have.
-In Year 2, we will meet biweekly.
-In Year 3, every three weeks.
-From Year 4 onward, we’ll meet monthly—at that point in your PhD, you probably won’t want to meet more often anyway.
-These are individual meetings with me and don’t include research team meetings, coursework, or office hours.
-If you ever need additional time—whether for research, career advice, or anything else—just reach out and we’ll schedule it.
+For PhD students, the frequency of one-on-one meetings evolves over time to support increasing independence.
+In Year 1, we’ll meet weekly to cover onboarding, foundational skills, and any research or career-related questions.
+In Year 2, meetings become biweekly.
+In Year 3, we’ll meet every three weeks.
+From Year 4 onward, monthly meetings are the norm—by then, you likely won’t want to meet more often anyway.
+These are individual meetings with me and do not include research team meetings, coursework, or office hours.
+If you ever need more time—whether for research, career planning, or anything else—just reach out and we’ll set something up.

 Plan ahead for the support you need.
-If you’re requesting a recommendation letter from me or another faculty member, give at least one month’s notice.
-Send your most recent CV, a draft of what you’d like emphasized, and always provide context.
-Make it easy for your recommender to support you effectively.
+If you’re requesting a recommendation letter from me or any other faculty member, please give at least three weeks’ notice.
+Include your most recent CV, a draft of what you’d like emphasized based on the opportunity, and relevant context.
+Take the lead; the more complete and organized your portfolio, the more effectively we can support you.

-Keep a professional CV and up-to-date NIH or NSF biosketches on hand, and make sure to share them with me.
-Funding and fellowship opportunities can come up on short notice.
-It’s your responsibility to keep those materials current.
+Keep a professional CV and an up-to-date NIH or NSF biosketch on hand, and be sure to share them with me.
+Fellowship and funding opportunities often come up on short notice, and it’s your responsibility to ensure your materials are current.
+Make sure to tweak and customize your CV based on the position or fellowship for which you are applying.

-If you’re giving a presentation, share your slides with me at least one week before the event.
-For major milestones—such as your proposal, PhD defense, or competitive fellowship applications—send your materials at least one month in advance so I can give timely feedback.
+If you’re giving a presentation, please send your finalized slides at least one week in advance.
+For major milestones—such as your proposal, dissertation defense, or competitive fellowship applications—submit your materials at least one month ahead of time so I can provide thoughtful and timely feedback.
 Plan early and communicate early.
-It’s important for your career.
+It matters—for your work, your development, and your career.

 Communication

-In office hours, I often respond to emails very quickly.
-But I get tons of emails per day.
-So, if you email me and don’t hear back right away—or even for up to a week—it’s not a bad sign.
-You’re probably on the right track and on top of your research, and I’m likely handling teaching, grants, reviews, or other obligations.
-If it’s time-sensitive, follow up.
-If it’s urgent, include “URGENT” in your email subject line.
-For major time-bound issues and deadlines, send a reminder after 24 hours.
+During office hours, I often respond to emails quickly.
+However, I receive a high volume of email each day.
+So if you contact me with project updates and don’t hear back immediately—or even for up to a week—it’s not a negative sign.
+In most cases, it means you’re on track and managing your work well, while I may be focused on teaching, grant writing, reviews, or other responsibilities.
+If your message is time-sensitive, please follow up.
+If it’s urgent, include “URGENT” in the subject line.
+For important, time-bound issues and deadlines, send a reminder after 24 hours.

-If we need to schedule a Zoom or call to discuss research, just send me an email first.
-Please contact me by phone only for absolute emergencies and not for regular research updates.
-You can call me anytime, 24/7, for personal emergencies like safety, family, health-related, or immigration issues.
+If we need to schedule a virtual call to discuss research, send me an email first.
+Please contact me by phone only in case of true emergencies, not for routine research updates.
+You are welcome to call me anytime—24/7—for personal emergencies involving safety, family, health, or immigration issues.
 For medical emergencies, always call 911 first.
-Emory’s LGS Student Affairs also has excellent resources you can refer to for counseling or in emergency situations.
+Emory’s LGS Student Affairs also offers excellent resources for counseling and emergency support.

 Publication of code or data must be coordinated with the PI.
-All GitHub repositories for active projects will be private by default and may be made public based on funding agency policies or lab strategy.
-Patent and licensing rights are negotiated based on actual contributions.
-Authorship will follow standard academic guidelines based on contributions to the research question, design, implementation, analysis, and writing.
-Departing students and researchers remain on publications when their contributions are essential to the output.
+All GitHub repositories for active projects will be private by default and may be made public based on the requirements of the funding agency or the PI’s decision.
+Patent and licensing rights will be negotiated based on actual contributions.

 Expectations for Growth

-Attend regular talks presented by labmates, and internal and external presenters.
-Listening to an hour-long talk from an expert is a simple and unique opportunity to familiarize yourself with a new field or to extend your network.
+Attend regular talks presented by labmates, as well as internal and external speakers.
+Listening to an hour-long talk from an expert is a simple yet valuable opportunity to familiarize yourself with a new field or expand your network.

-Your skills, interests and research focus will evolve.
-So will the lab’s focus and priorities, which are driven by available funding.
-In the early years, especially during lab rotations, use this time to explore what you’re good at and what you’re excited about.
-If you want to shift directions, let me know soon.
-If possible, I’ll help you do that—but note that shifts may take time due to current project commitments, or may not be feasible.
+Your skills, interests, and research focus will evolve.
+So will the lab’s priorities, which are shaped by ongoing projects and available funding.
+Especially during the early years—such as during lab rotations—explore what you’re good at and what excites you.
+If you’d like to shift directions, let me know as soon as possible.
+I’ll support the transition if feasible, though such changes may take time due to existing project commitments.

-Whether you’re heading into academia or industry, plan your career early.
-The conferences/workshops you attend, the skills you develop, and the internships you pursue should align with your goals.
-In our one-on-one meetings, we’ll discuss your future path and what you need to get there.
-But it’s on you to initiate those plans and stay on top of them.
+Whether you’re aiming for academia or industry, start planning your career early.
+The conferences and workshops you attend, the skills you develop, and the internships you pursue should all align with your goals.
+In our one-on-one meetings, we’ll discuss your future path and what you need to do to get there.
+It’s up to you to take initiative and stay on top of your career plan.

 Use of AI and Large Language Models (LLMs)